IRS-JSSW/HDBResalePriceRecommender/README.md

    <img src="Miscellaneous/User Guide/Step6.png" style="float: left; margin-right: 0px;" />

-2. Next, select “Yes” in the dropdown menu and click on “Update”.
+2. Next, select “Yes” in the dropdown menu and click on “Update” button.
 Selecting “No” will not update the database and redirects back to the homepage

    <img src="Miscellaneous/User Guide/Step7.png" style="float: left; margin-right: 0px;" />